nova-rey/Crapssim-EVO/docs/CONVERGENCE_GUIDE.md

 - Rounding applied for floats where applicable
 - Pure stdlib (no pandas/matplotlib)

+_Added note:_ When `--deterministic` is used during export, convergence artifacts are included verbatim in the stable bundle.
+See `PACKAGING_GUIDE.md` for details.

 ## Resilience
 - Missing generations are listed in `skipped`
 - Missing ROI/drawdown fields do not error; they remain null